Forgiveness

 My friend does not know her action triggered this old hurt in me, for it was I who pulled the trigger.
 So often we want to blame others for our feelings, forgetting we have a choice.
 If we did not have a choice, we would not have free will.
 Yet we pride ourselves on free will being a hallmark of the human species.

 Owning our feelings does not mean granting license to ourselves or others for the commission of heinous deeds.
-Emotions are raw and private.
-They harm or uplift only the being in which they reside.
-If we act on our emotions in a way that inflicts harm on others, we must be held accountable.
+Emotions are raw and private and, as such, harm or uplift only the being in which they reside.
+If we act on our emotions in a way that inflicts harm, we must be held accountable.
 We must take responsibility for our actions as well as our thoughts and emotions.

 I have forgiven my friend her shortcoming.
 She has given me the gift of opportunity.
 The hurt is still acute, but I will not close my heart to her.
-Although the pain I feel is not of her, it stands in relation to her, so I need to step back a little in order to witness myself more clearly.
+I recognize that the pain I feel is not of her but stands in relation to her.
+This now prompts me to step back a little so I might witness myself more clearly.
 I am not pulling away.
 Or am I?
 Perhaps a little.
 We cannot see our reflections in the mirror with our noses pressed against it.
 We cannot survive a fire if we stand too close to the flame.

 It is interesting how one person or event taking center stage can actuate a lesson of a lifetime.
 I observe myself each day as my mind battles my heart, attempting to reconcile the vestiges of a deep pain conceived so long ago.
-In remaining witness rather than doer or receiver, I am slowly healing the hurt that has controlled my life.
+In remaining witness rather than participant, I am slowly healing the hurt that has controlled my life.

-It is both fascinating and excruciating to keep one’s heart open to someone the mind perceives as having inflicted pain.
-This has enabled me to own my feelings.
-It has moved me to feel compassion for my friend.
+It is both fascinating and excruciating to keep one’s heart open to someone the mind perceives as having inflicted pain, but doing so has enabled me to own my feelings.
+Doing so has moved me to feel compassion for my friend.
 It has rewarded me with the ability to forgive us both.
+It has granted me the insight of knowing forgiveness benefits both parties.
+And when forgiving from afar, forgiving in private where no response or acknowledgement will be received – as difficult as that might be – growth is exponential, even if not felt at the time.

-I have learned that divine love is born of wisdom, and forgiveness is born of love.
-I have learned that if we humans are capable of forgiveness, we are capable of germinating the seed of divine love within us.
-And most of all, I have learned that the more my mind does not want to forgive, the more my heart must …
+I have learned that wisdom is born of divine love, and forgiveness is born of wisdom.
+I have learned that if we humans are capable of forgiveness, we are also capable of germinating the seed of divine love within us.
+Most of all, I have learned that the more my mind does not want to forgive, the more my heart must.
+I am a wounded warrior in quest of freedom, and forgiveness sets us free.

 Until the next time, my friends . . .
 Namaste ❤